SHARE

 • Get it in writing: Confirm every ask and decision in writing, whether that is in email, messaging, hard copy, or in a digital document like Google Docs or a PDF.

-• Establish clear and consistent communication: Set meetings and check-ins, and determine how these are to take place, such as on the phone, an online meeting, a recorded event, etc.
+• Establish clear and consistent communication: Set meetings and check-ins, and determine how these are to take place, such as on the phone, an online meeting, a recorded event, etc. Stakeholder analysis is a process that is integral to project management, and to succesfully conduct one, effective communication is necessary.

 • Maintain a schedule and meeting cadence: Weekly and deliverable-based meetings are a good starting point.
 You want just enough of their time to keep them informed.